My research concerns two main themes:

 1. Maximising the amount of renewable heat energy we can obtain from the ground for heating and cooling buildings.

-I am working on improving design approaches for ground heat exchangers when used as part of a ground source heat pump system.
+I am working on improving design approaches and uptake for all sorts of ground heat exchangers when used as part of a ground source heat pump system or as a heat source for a district heating system.
 With ground source heat pump systems we can seasonally store excess heat in the ground during warmer periods and then get it back in cooler periods when it is needed.
-Most of my current work focuses on the use of foundations to buildings as heat exchangers, especially piles.
-However, I am also interested in other underground structures, such as retaining walls and tunnels and more traditional borehole heat exchangers.
+I am especially interested in how we can use of foundations to buildings, and other buried infrastructure, such as tunnels, as ground heat exchangers.
+My vision is that every time we open up the ground for construction of maintenance we should be using that opportunity to extract heat from or store heat in the ground.
+This means our infrastructure can become dual use – providing low carbon heating and cooling as well as other essential services such as transport.
 I am also working on how we best determine the thermal properties of the ground and of foundations to allow efficient energy design of these systems.

 This work is supported by funding from the Engineering and Physical Sciences Research Council and by the Royal Academy of Engineering.